Factorio-Access/Factorio-Access-Launcher/README.md

 Select the crafting menu recipe for the item in hand: CONTROL + SHIFT + Q

-Pick from quickbar: NUMBER KEY, for keys 1 to 9 and 0.
+Pick from the quickbar: NUMBER KEY, for keys 1 to 9 and 0.

 Switch to a new quickbar page: SHIFT + NUMBER KEY, for keys 1 to 9 and 0.